 The Festival is a major literary and musical celebration of the life and work of Nobel Prize winning writer Thomas Stearns Eliot (1888-1965).
 A weekend of lectures, readings and music, celebrating the life and work of TS Eliot in the splendid setting of Little Gidding for festival goers to share their interests and enthusiasms amidst the intimate surroundings of Little Gidding.
+The event was born in 2006.

 The poem, Little Gidding, the fourth in Eliot's Four Quartets, below.